microsoft/OpenAIWorkshop/scenarios/natural_language_query/README.md

    ![](images/choose-operation-1.png)

-9. The flow will look similar to the image provide below.
+9. The flow will look like the image provided below.

    ![](images/top-5.png)